Addiction Recovery in the “Age of COVID”?

-Elder Holland went on to teach that if you can’t change your place, you can still convert your place into a sacred space.
+Elder Holland taught that if you can’t change your place, you can still convert your place into a sacred space.

 - Listen to inspirational music.
-The video archives in the Gospel Library app and on ChurchOfJesusChrist.org are an excellent resource.
-I’ve included one of my personal favorite “spirit starters” here as an example.
+The video archives in the Gospel Library app and on ChurchOfJesusChrist.org are excellent resources.
+As an example, I’ve included one of my favorite “spirit starters” here.

-The most powerful “treatment” for addiction does not come from a bottle, a needle, or a pill…it involves sacred spaces.
-And one of the most beneficial sacred spaces that is available to treat the affliction of addiction is the LDS Addiction Recovery Meetings.
+The most potent “treatment” for addiction does not come from a bottle, a needle, or a pill…it involves sacred spaces.
+And one of the most beneficial sacred spaces available to treat the affliction of addiction is the LDS Addiction Recovery Meetings.

-The 12 Steps to recovery are detailed directions on how to fully repent and to take full advantage of the Power of Christ’s Atonement.
+The 12 Steps to recovery are detailed directions on how to fully repent and to take maximum advantage of the Power of Christ’s Atonement.